"Okay," I said "Your colors are blue and brown, so what kind of flowers would you like? Can you give me an idea?

 Jacey is studying Cosmetology.
 She did her last semester in aesthetics.
 In other words--she learned to wax.
 And she waxes everything.
 Her brothers, and yes, even her Dad, get regular "nose hair" waxing--and they all swear by them that they actually breathe better.
 She said, "Mom, grow out your leg hair and I will wax your legs" Okay, that sounds interesting, I'll try it--I really like smooth legs.
 Well, Jacey has the social calendar of a national leader, and she was getting married to boot.
 She kept postponing my waxing.
 You know when I gave up waiting for my wax job?
 When one morning as I was walking down the stairs, I felt the "wind blow" on my legs.
 They were actually "blowing in the wind" as I walked!
 Disgusting.
 I shaved that day.

-ir is noticeably softer and less noticeable.
+Now, with no, or very little estrogen coursing through my body, my leg hair is noticeably softer and less noticeable.
 Maybe I will become like my mom who never had to shave in her golden years.
 But I am not there yet.

 Today, as I was shaving my legs, my little four-year-old granddaughter, Audrey, stood by me watching.
 "Nana, why are you cutting that grass?"
 I fell on the floor.